hendriktarigann01/VidSwift/README.md

 # VidSwift

-VidSwift adalah aplikasi pengunduh video yang kuat dirancang dengan antarmuka pengguna yang ramping dan intuitif.
-Proyek ini dibangun menggunakan arsitektur full-stack, memanfaatkan Node.js dan Express untuk backend, sementara frontend dibuat dengan React dan diberi gaya menggunakan TailwindCSS.
+VidSwift is a powerful video downloading application designed with a sleek and intuitive user interface.
+This project is built using a full-stack architecture, leveraging Node.js and Express for the backend, while the frontend is crafted with React and styled using TailwindCSS.

-## 🌟 Fitur Utama
+## 🌟 Key Features
-- **Antarmuka Ramah Pengguna:** Dibangun dengan React untuk memberikan pengalaman pengguna yang mulus dan responsif.
+- **User-Friendly Interface:** Built with React to provide a seamless and responsive user experience.
-- **API Backend:** Didukung oleh Node.js dan Express untuk menangani otentikasi, sesi, dan penyimpanan data.
+- **Backend API:** Powered by Node.js and Express for handling authentication, sessions, and data storage.
-- **Mode Gelap:** Mudah beralih antara mode terang dan gelap untuk pengalaman yang dipersonalisasi.
+- **Dark Mode:** Easily switch between light and dark modes for a personalized experience.
-- **Pengembangan Bersama:** Gunakan `concurrently` untuk menjalankan server frontend dan backend secara bersamaan selama pengembangan.
+- **Concurrent Development:** Utilize concurrently to run both the frontend and backend servers simultaneously during development.

-## 🛠️ Tumpukan Teknologi
+## 🛠️ Tech Stack

 **Frontend:**
 - React
 - TailwindCSS